Dallinger/Dallinger/docs/source/aws_etc_keys.rst

 Setting Up AWS, psiTurk, and Heroku
 ===================================

-Before you can use Wallace, you will need accounts with Amazon Web Services, Amazon Mechanical Turk, Heroku, and psiTurk.
-You will then need to create a configuration file and set up your environment so that Wallace can access your accounts.
+Before you can use Dallinger, you will need accounts with Amazon Web Services, Amazon Mechanical Turk, Heroku, and psiTurk.
+You will then need to create a configuration file and set up your environment so that Dallinger can access your accounts.

 Create the configuration file
 -----------------------------

-The first step is to create the Wallace configuration file in your home directory.
-You can do this using the Wallace command-line utility through
+The first step is to create the Dallinger configuration file in your home directory.
+You can do this using the Dallinger command-line utility through

 ::

-    wallace setup
+    dallinger setup

-which will prepopulate a hidden file ``.wallaceconfig`` in your home directory.
+which will prepopulate a hidden file ``.dallingerconfig`` in your home directory.
 Alternatively, you can create this file yourself and fill it in like so: